An Jung-geun: Controversies

-Historically, the Japanese government has generally deemed An Jung-geun as a terrorist and criminal, while South Korea has upheld An as a national hero.
-In January 2014, Yoshihide Suga, then a Japanese government spokesperson and later Japanese Prime Minister, described the Harbin memorial hall honoring An in China as "not conducive to building peace and stability" between East Asian countries.
-China, on the other hand has declared that An was a "famous anti-Japanese high-minded person" while South Korea's foreign ministry stated An was a "highly respected figure."
+In China, An’s story has been selectively revived after being largely neglected for half a century.
+In 2014, amid tensions with Japan over the Diaoyu/Senkaku Islands dispute, China opened a memorial hall for An at Harbin Railway Station following South Korea's suggestion, prompting protests from Japan.
+Yoshihide Suga, then the Japanese Chief Cabinet Secretary and later Prime Minister, stated that the memorial was “not conducive to building peace and stability” in East Asia.
+In early 2017, the memorial hall was relocated to a museum in Harbin following South Korea’s deployment of the U.S. THAAD missile defense system, prompting concerns from South Korea, while China denied political motivations.
+It reopened at Harbin Railway Station after renovation and expansion in 2019.

+A devout Catholic during his life, An was refused communion by the Catholic Church in Korea because of his political activism.
+During his imprisonment, he was excommunicated for the assassination.
+The excommunication was lifted in 1993.

 In February 2017, South Korean police were criticized for using a picture of An in posters put up in the city of Incheon.
 The poster warned of terrorism, and many South Korean citizens online criticized the police, asking "if it was meant to imply if An was a terrorist".
-A police officer in the Korea Times apologized and clarified that there was no intention to associate An with terrorism, and all posters were taken down.
+The police apologized and clarified that there was no intention to associate An with terrorism, and all posters were taken down.

 In popular culture

-In 1959, South Korean film King Gojong and martyr An Jung-Geun was the first movie about An Jung-geun, and is a dramatized story about the event.
-The 1979 North Korean film An Jung Gun Shoots Itō Hirobumi is another dramatized story of the event.
+An's assassination has been depicted in several films, including the 1959 South Korean film King Gojong and Martyr An Jung-Geun, the 1979 North Korean film An Jung Gun Shoots Itō Hirobumi, the 2004 South Korean film Thomas An Jung-geun, the 2022 South Korean musical Hero, and the 2024 South Korean film Harbin.

-The 2004 South Korean film Thomas An Jung-geun is another dramatized story of the event.
-Released on 10 September 2004, it is directed by Seo Se-won.
-An Jung-Geun is played by actor Yu Oh-seong and Itō Hirobumi is played by Yoon Joo-sang.
+In 2002, film 2009: Lost Memories science fiction action film.
+The film takes place in an alternate 2009, where the Korean Peninsula is still part of Imperial Japan due to a time-travel incident in 1909 to try to prevent An from killing Itō Hirobumi.

+In 2014, Zhang Yimou was announced to direct a film, backed by the governments of China and South Korea, about An, with Kwon Sang-woo cast as An and Tony Leung Ka-fai as Itō Hirobumi; the project was ultimately abandoned.

-He is represented by the characters Go Ae-shin and Eugene Choi in the 2018 South Korean Drama Mr. Sunshine (South Korean TV series).
+An is represented by the characters Go Ae-shin and Eugene Choi in the 2018 South Korean Drama Mr. Sunshine (South Korean TV series).

-A Chinese-South Korean co-production, The Age of Heroes, is being planned as a Korean drama for 2019.
-The Age of Heroes is planned to be 24 episodes long and entirely pre-produced with a budget of 30 billion won.
-Filming will begin by the end of 2018 with locations in South Korea, China, and North Korea.

-A fictionalized explanation of the events is presented in an episode of the fifteenth season of Murdoch Mysteries, a Canadian murder mystery show.
+A fictionalized explanation of the events is presented in an episode of the fifteenth season of Murdoch Mysteries, a Canadian murder mystery show, in 2022.
 In the episode, entitled Patriot Games, a dead body in a Toronto cellar leads to an explanation of An Jung-geun's assassination plot wherein rogue Russian agents play a part, requiring swift action to prevent the outbreak of a potential world war.

-Hero, a 2022 South Korean musical drama film dramatized story about the event, directed by Yoon Je-kyoon.

-Harbin, a 2024 film directed by Woo Min-ho, stars Hyun Bin as An.